wikimedia/labs-tools-sonarqubebot/README.md

 - `GERRIT_USERNAME` - the username to post under
 - `GERRIT_HTTP_PASSWORD` - the HTTP password for that user (not the same as their login password)
 - `SONARQUBE_HMAC` - the secret set in the SonarQube webhook UI, used for generating the HMAC
+- `INLINECOMMENTWHITELIST` - pipe-delimited list of projects that have inline commenting enabled